Read more →

 PMHF Community Service Scholarship

-The Jamie Ellenberger Scholarship was established by CEO and President, Rick D. Senft, in honor of a young man who clearly demonstrated the achievements that are possible for persons with intellectual disabilities.
+The PMHF Community Service Scholarship in memory of Jamie Ellenberger was established by CEO and President, Rick D. Senft, in honor of a young man who clearly demonstrated the achievements that are possible for persons with intellectual disabilities.
 Jamie successfully transitioned from living at home to becoming a member of his new residential community.
 During the time he resided in the Passavant Memorial Homes Community Residential Program (1990-1997), Jamie was an active and contributing member, both in community-based activities and in Passavant’s vocational training program.
-His untimely death in 1997 saddened all who knew him, but through the establishment of the Jamie Ellenberger Scholarship Award, he will be remembered as a unique individual who lived a fulfilling and productive life with the advocacy and support of his community.
+His untimely death in 1997 saddened all who knew him, but through the establishment of the PMHF Community Service Scholarship in memory of Jamie Ellenberger, he will be remembered as a unique individual who lived a fulfilling and productive life with the advocacy and support of his community.

 On an annual basis, Passavant approaches more than 100 school districts in its areas of operation to make applications for the Jamie Ellenberger Scholarship available to graduating seniors who are pursuing post high school educations.
 The opportunity to apply is available to all qualifying seniors in Southwestern Pennsylvania.